 Ask the expert: Teaching children about money – how, when and why

-How often do you hear yourself saying ‘money doesn’t grow on trees’ to your kids.
-But, have you ever stopped to think if they actually get it?
+You might often you hear yourself saying ‘money doesn’t grow on trees’ to your kids.
+But have you ever stopped to think if they actually get it?

 Sarah McGurrin is a qualified tax and financial advisor with Orca Financial, who often help create and mange financial plans for individuals and families in order to make the most of their resources and personal circumstances, and to ensure protection in the event of loss of income.

 "Children need to understand that money is a finite resource.
 We only have so much money to buy the things we need and want.
 And understanding the difference between needs and wants is a lesson to be learned as young as possible."

 Read on for Sarah McGurrin's best advice on teaching kids about money.